 Gluten Free Pound Cake

-One of my Facebook friends requested a recipe for a gluten-free pound cake.
+One of my Facebook friends requested a recipe for a gluten free pound cake.
 This recipe is my first attempt.
 I love pound cake and have not made one or tasted one in years.
 It rose perfectly.
-This one came out just a tad grainy (not as bad once it cools) because of the 1/4 cup brown rice flour I added.
-Next time I will substitute the brown rice flour for additional tapioca flour.
-That should make it nice and starchy like a good pound cake.
-I will also use regular sugar instead of the organic evaporated sugar.
-It really gives it a different taste.
+It turned out just a tad grainy (not as bad once it cools) because I had added 1/4 cup brown rice flour.
+Rice flour tends to be grainy.
+I have substituted the brown rice flour for additional tapioca flour in the recipe below.
+That should make it nice and starchy like a good pound cake (UPDATE: See feedback from a reader below.)
+I suggest to use regular white sugar instead of the organic evaporated sugar.
+It gives it a different taste.
 At 1 hour the cake was not done baking.
-I left it in for 10 minutes longer, but I suggested 1 hour to 1 hour 5 minutes total.
-It did not make the cake dry, but the outside was a little harder than I wanted.
-I fixed that later by adding foil to the top while cooling.
-The steam softened it right up.
+I left it in for 10 minutes longer, but that was too long.
+Time got away from me.
+I suggested 1 hour to 1 hour 5 minutes total.
+At 1 hour and 10 minutes, it did not make the cake dry, but the outside was a little harder than I wanted.
+I fixed that by wrapping it in foil where the steam softened it right up.
 Not bad for attempt number one.
 My suggested changes are below.
 I was trying to go a little healthier, but it did not work as planned.
-I am posting this one because I thought someone may have a chance to experiment with this recipe before I do.
+This is a heavy pound cake, but oh so delicious!
+Enjoy.
+One reader surely did – “better than Starbuck’s!”

 • 1 cup sugar